 In Indiana, public adjuster licenses are issued for each calendar year.
 The state does not require pre-licensing education, however.

 What skills are required to be an insurance adjuster?

-An insurance adjuster needs to get information from a variety of people in the course of their work, including claimants, witnesses, and experts.
-Insurance adjusters must be able to gather the information they need through proper communication skills.
+An insurance adjuster needs to get information from various people in the course of their work, including claimants, witnesses, and experts.
+Insurance adjusters must gather the information they need through proper communication skills.

 Insurance adjusters need to be able to properly calculate an estimate of what the company owes for the claim.

 An insurance adjuster will need to meet with people who have suffered recent stressful and possibly traumatic experiences and may be understandably emotional, upset, or scatterbrained.
 It is vital for insurance adjusters to be empathetic and sensitive to the client’s emotional state while also being firm and focused enough to extract the necessary information.

 Adjusters need to carefully review documents, insurance policies, and damaged property to determine the insurance company’s financial obligation.
 In this industry, small details can lead to significant differences in financial outcomes, so an adjuster will need to be focused and accurate.

 Insurance adjusters must consider all the evidence they have gathered through their investigation to determine whether the insurance company has an obligation to pay the requested claim, and if so, how much.

 How much does an insurance claim adjuster make?

 According to the Bureau of Labor Statistics, as of May 2019, the median annual wage for claims adjusters and related workers in the insurance industry was $66,790.
 The lowest 10 percent had a salary of less than $41,100, while the highest 10 percent were paid more than $100,400 per year.